thauffe/simGDM/README.md

 The second example demonstrates how to switch off the diversity-dependence and to add the target effect on immigration probability.

-The geographical template is a island ontogeny with two distinct two periods of expansion.
+The geographical template is an island ontogeny with two distinct two periods of expansion.

 ![Hauffe Fig4b](https://github.com/thauffe/simGDM/blob/master/Figures/HauffeFig4b.png)